Your child falls and injures a front incisor.

 Dental Urgent Care

 What exactly constitutes a dental emergency?
 Perhaps you think that toothache that’s been going on for some time or a chipped tooth isn’t a big deal.
 However, when the pain of your toothache becomes unbearable or your chipped tooth begins to fracture, suddenly your oral health dilemmas become big problems.
-We’re here to help with our emergency dentist in Asheville.
+We’re here to help with our emergency dentist Asheville.

 Let’s talk about what a dental emergency could mean and how you can decide whether you can wait until our regular office hours or if you need to speak with our Asheville family dentist right away.